 We undertake our own clinically-led research and also work with a number of external research organisations.
 We’d love to hear from you if you’re interested in conducting research with us.

 It’s important for us to deliver focused research that helps to change the lives of people experiencing complex mental health issues.

 Please feel free to contact us if you would like to discuss your research idea before application.

 It is widely recognised that patient data is vital for transforming mental health.
 The patient data held here at St Andrew's Healthcare offers a unique opportunity for researchers to help to improve mental health research outcomes.
-You can use our Expression of Interest form to request extraction of anonymised data from our electronic records please contact our office on [email protected].
+To request extraction of anonymised data from our electronic records please contact our office on [email protected].
 Please note the Data Privacy policies that are in place within the Charity.

 We currently support PhD and Master’s students to undertake research within St Andrew’s Healthcare.

 If you are interested in conducting your postgraduate research project with us, please start by reading our research priorities We’re happy to consider postgraduate projects that further these priorities.

 For your project to be considered, in the first instance please email your proposal idea to [email protected].

 We want to provide innovative, value-adding research that improves the lives of people with complex mental health issues.
 We believe that creative minds, given room to thrive, can solve the puzzles of mental health.

 We are currently recruiting for a Research Associate (Mental Health) to join our team.
 Please see the job advert here